Our Story

 Jonathan Stroud

-Jonathan Stroud, founder of the Space Launch Agency, a marketing consultancy for space entrepreneurs, specialises in paid acquisition and sales funnels. .
-Jonathan has earned the 2 Comma Club Award for surpassing $1 million in sales through a single funnel and is assisting Kelvin as a marketing consultant in an advisory role
+Jonathan Stroud, founder of the Space Launch Agency, a marketing consultancy for space entrepreneurs, specializes in paid acquisition and sales funnels. .
+Jonathan has earned the 2 Comma Club Award for surpassing $1 million in sales through a single funnel and is assisting SCA as a marketing consultant in an advisory role

 Tom Kelly